PySpice-org/PySpice/doc/sphinx/source/overview.rst

 Are there some papers or talks about PySpice ?
 ----------------------------------------------

-You can watch this talk `Circuit Simulation using Python
+You can watch `Circuit Simulation using Python
 <https://www.slideshare.net/PoleSystematicParisRegion/pyparis2017-circuit-simulation-using-python-by-fabrice-salvaire>`_
 given at the `PyParis 2017 <http://pyparis.org/>`_ conference (`PDF file
 <https://pyspice.fabrice-salvaire.fr/pyparis-2017-talk.pdf>`_)